mcognetta/PersistentELO/README.md

 The players can then be compared to see their expected scores against each other and to calculate ratings after matches are played.

-The ranking system will store all of the players as pickle files so that the rankings are persistent.
+The ranking system will store all of the players in a database so that the rankings are persistent.